 - Children are expected to try their best in all activities.
 If they do not do so, they may be asked to redo a task or, if they waste time, they may be asked to complete work at playtime or lunchtime. - If a child is disruptive in class, the teacher may reprimand him or her in a manner commensurate with the child's age and needs.
-If a child misbehaves repeatedly, the child may be isolated from the rest of the class until he/she calms down and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
+The school has a traffic light system which allows children to remediate their behaviour.
+By being given a yellow card warning or, at the young age group a move to yellow. - The safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of others, the class teacher will stop the activity and prevents the child from taking part for the rest of that session. - If a child repeatedly acts in a way that disrupts or upsets others, the school will contact the child's parents and seek an appointment in order to discuss the situation, with a view to improving the behaviour of the child. - If a child repeatedly misbehaves he/she will be sent to the Head, Deputy Head or class teacher.
 After discussing the matter with the Head, the class teacher may also meet with parents to explain his/her concerns. - A record of the incident, discussions, and actions with the child will be kept on the school's online recording platform CPOMS, together with any recommendation for support/intervention to improve the child's behaviour.
 Positive reward systems should always be used whenever possible. - If a child misbehaves regularly in lessons, teachers will check to ensure that work set for the child is suitable, as children may misbehave if they are anxious about possible failure or if they are bored.
 Where behaviour is an issue, senior members of staff may also examine work or make classroom observations to monitor the situation and/or offer advice. - If there is a serious incident, the Head will be notified immediately.
 Ultimately, exclusion or expulsion may be the only solutions. - More detail about each school's sanctions may also be seen in the appendix attached to this policy. - Reasonable adjustments to rewards or sanctions will be made for any child with special educational needs or disabilities.
 These adjustments would be determined by the nature of the child's difficulties and are always at the discretion of the Head.